 Shortcuts enable you also to move faster in Excel which in turn helps you save a lot of time.
 Below are a few tips on that:

 - Use colors to put everything into order.
 I use colors to make Excel more clear and easy to read.
 I use for formulas white and for things fed in manually the blue color.
 In this way, I know what are the drivers of a specific analysis (the staff in blue).
 Sometimes I also use orange to mark things from different sheets.
 Have a look at the analysis that is using such coding

 - Master sheet.
 For a bigger analysis, it is worth putting a master sheet that has a table of content with links to all sheets in the file.
 In this way, the file is easier to navigate.
-In every sheet, I also put a backword with a hyperlink to the Master sheet.
-In this way, I am 2 clicks away from any sheet no matter how big the file.
+In every sheet, I also put the “back” world with a hyperlink to the Master sheet.
+In this way, I am 2 clicks away from any sheet no matter how big the file is.
 Have a look at the analysis that is using such a Master sheet

 That’s in short what you need.
 If you need more practice check my courses related to Excel.
 They will help you 10x your productivity and do work much faster.
-The courses are used by more than 125 thousand students including people from EY, PwC, McKinsey, Bain, BCG, Walmart, IBM:
+The courses are used by more than 150 000 students including people from EY, PwC, McKinsey, Bain, BCG, Walmart, and IBM:

 - Essential Excel for Business Analysts and Consultants

 - Excel Pivot Tables for Management Consultants & Business Analysts

 - Online Business Models in Excel – Practical Guide